casper-network/juliet/RFC.md

 ### Timeouts

 Like heartbeats, timeouts are out of scope for the core protocol, but an implementation may consider adding built-in support for these.
 As applications using the juliet protocol will already have to address potential response cancellations by remote peers, an implementation can support callers specifying a timeout for every request by tracking these, then sending an implicit cancellation to the peer and yielding a synthesized response cancellation to the application.

-## Notes on security

-TODO: Write out core principles behind design, in terms of security

-* How to determine maximum memory usage from parameters.
-Should also include malicious clients holding hostage with large requests (timeouts should address this).
-* The reasoning behind the cancellation limit.
-* Explain the limit for one in-progress multi-frame message.